ysmood/nokit/readme.md

         	# All the globbed files.
         	list: Array

-        	# The opts you passed to "nofs.glob".
+        	# The opts you passed to "kit.warp", it will be extended.
         	opts: Object
         }
         ```
         The handler can have a `onEnd` function, which will be called after the
         whole warp ended.

         The handler can have a `isReader` property, which will make the handler
         override the default file reader.

+        The handler can have a `isWriter` property, which will make the handler
+        override the default file writer.

     - **<u>example</u>**: